Cyclosporine (By mouth)

 Capsule, Liquid Filled Capsule, Liquid

-- Keep the medicine in the original container.
-Store at room temperature, away from heat and direct light.
-Do not keep this medicine in the refrigerator or freezer.
+- Store the medicine in the original container at room temperature, away from heat and direct light.
+Do not store it in the refrigerator or freezer.
 Throw away any unused oral liquid 60 days after the bottle is opened for the first time.

 Drugs and Foods to Avoid